juanjopb/vanhacktest/README.md

 Deploying
 1. Configure the aws credentials
 2. Clone the repo
-3. located on the top of the cloned repo run `ansible-playbook -i AWS_Ansible/inventory/hosts AWS_Ansible/playbooks/ansible-create-aws-environment.yml -e 'ansible_python_interpreter=/usr/bin/python3'`
+3. located on the top of the cloned repo run `ansible-playbook -i AWS_Ansible/playbooks/inventory/hosts AWS_Ansible/playbooks/All-tasks.yml -e 'ansible_python_interpreter=/usr/bin/python3'`
-4. During the running, the system will ask you to add in finger
+4. A private key will be created as `AWS_Ansible/aws-private.pem`
-4. Take note about the URL Generated at the end
+5. Take note about the URL Endpoint Generated at the end of the Ansible Script.
-4. Run `ansible-playbook -i AWS_Ansible/inventory/hosts AWS_Ansible/playbooks/launch-flask-python.yml -e 'ansible_python_interpreter=/usr/bin/python3'`

-sudo apt install python
-sudo apt install python-pip
+sudo apt install python3.7 python3-pip
 pip install boto boto3 ansible

 TODO: